Teefahpearl/User-input-form/README.md

+        (For Backend)
+navigate to user-input-backend then,
+Install all the dependencies and devdependencies, and then run "node server.js".
+        (For Frontend)
+navigate to user-input-frontend then,
-Install all the dependencies and devdependencies navigate to user-input-backend then run "node server.js" repeat step 1 again navigate to user-input-frontend then run "npm start"
+Install all the dependencies and devdependencies, and then run "npm start".